Rakesss/Software_Craftsmanship/Session Notes/Finance.md

 1. we need an user(record income/expenses/categorize transactions/manage different accounts)
 2. we need expense(userid/transactionid/category)
 3. we need an transaction(userid/date/time/category)
-4. we need account [Expense Account,Income Account,Investment Account,Asset Account]  (accountstype/username /userid/
-5. we need an income(salary/bonous/passive income)
+4. we need an income(salary/bonous/passive income)

 ---